What is Secure DNS and Why Do I Need it?

 Secure DNS infrastructure is an essential component of any cybersecurity program.
 Unfortunately, DNS exploits get far less media attention than other attacks, so many organizations don’t fully appreciate the threat they pose.

 Research by Cisco indicates more than 91% of malware attacks use DNS exploits in one way or another.
-Despite this, many organizations don’t monitor DNS traffic, leaving them vulnerable to malware, ransomware, and data exfiltration attacks.
-To explain why DNS exploits pose such a huge security risk and what your organization can do to prevent them, we need to start at the beginning.
+Despite this, many organizations don’t monitor traffic, leaving them vulnerable to malware, ransomware, and data exfiltration attacks.
+To explain why those exploits pose such a huge security risk and what your organization can do to prevent them, we need to start at the beginning.

 What is DNS?